A guide to professional indemnity insurance for freelancers and the self-employed

 Freelancers work across many industries and are vital to the UK economy, currently contributing approximately £125 billion.
-Research by Micro Biz Mag shows the types of freelance skills most in demand in the UK over the last year (2019).
+Research by Micro Biz Mag shows the types of freelance skills most in demand in the UK in 2019, the last year that there is data available.

-The freelance skills that received the highest volume of searches over the last year.
+The freelance skills that received the highest volume of searches in 2019.

 |Search term||Average number of monthly searches (UK)|